-- Not treat disabled children any less favourably for a reason which relates to their disability - Make reasonable steps to ensure that disabled children are not placed at a substantial disadvantage compared to those who are not disabled - Make progress in improving the physical environment for disabled children and increasing disabled children's participation in the curriculum
+- not treat disabled children any less favourably for a reason which relates to their disability - make reasonable steps to ensure that disabled children are not placed at a substantial disadvantage compared to those who are not disabled - make progress in improving the physical environment for disabled children and increasing disabled children's participation in the curriculum.

-Allocation of resources for pupils with SEND
+7. Allocation of resources for pupils with SEN

-All schools in Bolton LA receive funding for pupils with SEND in these main ways:
+Schools receive funding for pupils with SEN in these main ways:

-- The base budget covers teaching and curriculum expenses for all pupils - Specific funds allocated to pupils with Education Health Care Plans
+- The base budget covers teaching and curriculum expenses for all pupils - Specific funds allocated to pupils with statements / Education Health Care Plans.